ddaaggeett/whiteSocket/README.md

 ENGINEERING - PDF markup intensive tasks are all the more reason to keep the entire documentation system hands on with a writing system.

-Intelligent system methods to share design work.  (artificial intelligent systems -> remember, blooprint.xyz is a data collector...and AI exists by crawling data)
+Intelligent system methods to distribute design work.  (artificial intelligent systems -> remember, blooprint.xyz is a data collector...and AI exists by crawling data)

 Student progression monitor (grading system)